-Attitudes: Skills: Knowledge: Willingness to work intergenerationally with young people Adaptability &amp; flexibility A belief in learning by doing as an effective learning strategy Positive and engaging in both relationships and the delivery of the program Empathy, compassion and understanding of this age group Willingness to engage in and develop Scouting networks at all levels of the organisation Willingness to give &amp; seek assistance Supportive &amp; open minded A commitment to Scouting as a non-formal education Movement Strong commitment to supporting Scouts in concept of Youth Leading, Adults Supporting Able to facilitate youth empowerment while supporting a safe environment Appreciation for the journey of Scouting through our One Program, One Journey framework Understands the need for responsible risk taking by youth members between 11 &amp; 15yrs old Provides guidance through successes and failings - and recognises that failures sometimes have the best learnings ✓ Problem solving ✓ Creativity ✓ Supporting 11-15 yr. old with goal setting ✓ Ability to encourage young adolescents to engage in the program and personal development ✓ Teamwork involving young people ✓ Encouraging young people to reach their full potentials ✓ Risk Management ✓ Communication/able to support activities and tasks for 11-15 yr. old ✓ Ability to reflect and review, and support a review with young people ✓ Observing and overseeing others ✓ Relationship building, helping 11-15 yr. old become a team ✓ Ability to share knowledge in an engaging way ✓ Facilitating youth-led Programming (in a developmentally appropriate way) that supports personal growth across the SPICES areas ✓ Coaching, Mentoring, Guiding and Assisting skills for young people when communicating with their peers ✓ Use of Information Technology Understanding of current generation for age range Youth development - particularly in adolescents Program &amp; Scout Method understanding A variety of Leadership styles and when to use them How to adapt to different needs of the youth members (Inclusive Scouting) Where to access, and engage youth members, in Scouts Australia produced resources First Aid, and age-appropriate welfare Scouting History to support a 21st Century program Understanding of the Achievement Pathways Support structures of your Branch and communication pathways Ways to minimise environmental impacts in Scouting How to access resources to learn, or experts to teach, technical skills How to use Plan&gt;Do&gt;Review&gt; and why it is an important process for youth development
+Attitudes: Skills: Knowledge: Willingness to work intergenerationally with young people Adaptability &amp; flexibility Belief in learning by doing as an effective learning strategy Positive and engaging in both relationships and the delivery of the program Empathy, compassion and understanding of this age group Willingness to engage in and develop Scouting networks at all levels of the organisation Willingness to give &amp; seek assistance Supportive &amp; open minded Commitment to Scouting as a non-formal education Movement Strong commitment to supporting Venturer Scouts in the concept of Youth Leading, Adults Supporting Able to facilitate youth empowerment while supporting a safe environment Appreciation for the Journey of Scouting through our One Program, One Journey framework Understands the need for responsible risk taking by youth members between 14 &amp; 18yr old Provides guidance through successes and failings - and recognises that failures sometimes have the best learnings Problem solving Creativity Supporting 14-18 yr. old with goal setting Ability to mentor adolescents to engage in the program and personal development Teamwork involving young people Encouraging young people to reach their full potentials Risk Management Communication/able to support activities and tasks undertaken by 14-18 yr. old Ability to reflect and review, and support a review with young people Observing and overseeing others Relationship building, helping 14-18 yr. old become a team Ability to share knowledge in an engaging way (Learning by Doing) Facilitating youth-led Programming (in a developmentally appropriate way) that supports personal growth across the SPICES areas Use of Information Technology Understanding of current generation for age range Youth development - particularly in adolescents Program &amp; Scout Method understanding A variety of Leadership styles and when to use them How to adapt to different needs of the youth members (Inclusive Scouting) Where to access, and engage youth members, in Scouts Australia produced resources First Aid, and age-appropriate welfare Scouting History to support 21st Century program Understanding of Achievement Pathways Support structures of your Branch and communication pathways Ways to minimise environmental impacts in Scouting How to access resources to learn, or experts to teach, technical skills How to use Plan&gt;Do&gt;Review&gt; and why it is an important process for youth development